Crytastic/library-management-system/README.md

 #### Overview

 The Book microservice allows users to retrieve, create, delete, and update books.
-It also provides some additional functionality, such as enumerating rentals of a specific book.
+It also provides some additional functionality, such as enumerating borrowings of a specific book.
 It's accessible at [http://localhost:8083](http://localhost:8083).
 Also, via GUI on [http://localhost:8083/swagger-ui/index.html#](http://localhost:8083/swagger-ui/index.html#).